Internet privacy: Internet privacy in the United States

 Andrew Grove, co-founder and former CEO of Intel Corporation, offered his thoughts on Internet privacy in an interview published in May 2000:

 Privacy is one of the biggest problems in this new electronic age.
 At the heart of the Internet culture is a force that wants to find out everything about you.
 And once it has found out everything about you and two hundred million others, that's a very valuable asset, and people will be tempted to trade and do commerce with that asset.
 This wasn't the information that people were thinking of when they called this the information age.

 More than two decades later, Susan Ariel Aaronson, director of the Digital Trade and Data Governance Hub at George Washington University observed that, "The American public simply isn't demanding a privacy law...
 They want free more than they want privacy."

-US Republican senator Jeff Flake spearheaded an effort to pass legislation allowing ISPs and tech firms to sell private customer information, such as their browsing history, without consent.

-With the Republicans in control of all three branches of the U.S. government, lobbyists for Internet service providers (ISPs) and tech firms persuaded lawmakers to dismantle regulations to protect privacy which had been made during the Obama administration.
-These FCC rules had required ISPs to get "explicit consent" before gathering and selling their private Internet information, such as the consumers' browsing histories, locations of businesses visited and applications used.
-Trade groups wanted to be able to sell this information for profit.
-Lobbyists persuaded Republican senator Jeff Flake and Republican representative Marsha Blackburn to sponsor legislation to dismantle Internet privacy rules; Flake received $22,700 in donations and Blackburn received $20,500 in donations from these trade groups.
-On March 23, 2017, abolition of these privacy protections passed on a narrow party-line vote.
-In June 2018, California passed the law restricting companies from sharing user data without permission.
+In June 2018, California passed a law restricting companies from sharing user data without permission.
 Also, users would be informed to whom the data is being sold and why.
 On refusal to sell the data, companies are allowed to charge a little higher to these consumers.

 In September 2024, the Federal Trade Commission (FTC) released a report summarizing company responses from Amazon, Facebook, YouTube, Twitter, Snap, ByteDance, Discord, Reddit, and WhatsApp to orders made by the agency pursuant to Section 6(b) of the Federal Trade Commission Act of 1914 to provide information about user and non-user data collection (including of children and teenagers) and data use by the companies that found that the companies' user and non-user data practices put individuals vulnerable to identity theft, stalking, unlawful discrimination, emotional distress and mental health issues, social stigma, and reputational harm.
 Based upon the report's findings, the FTC recommended that Congress pass a comprehensive federal data privacy law.